Diarrhea in Cats

 Medications: If your cat’s diarrhea is due to infection, your veterinarian will select the right medication to kill the offending organism.
 If your veterinarian cannot pinpoint an infectious organism, she may prescribe an anti-diarrheal medication that helps by reducing inflammation in the intestines.

-Diet change: For diarrhea related to food allergies or sensitivities, your veterinarian will prescribe a novel-protein diet, which might include alternative protein sources such as venison, sardines, salmon and trout.
+Diet change: For diarrhea related to food allergies or sensitivities, your veterinarian will prescribe a novel-protein diet.
+This option might include alternative protein sources such as venison, sardines, salmon and trout.
 Do not change your cat’s food without your veterinarian’s assistance, as this can worsen diarrhea or make it more difficult to treat in the long term.

 Probiotics: While there are over-the-counter probiotics available for your cat, the best ones are by prescription through your veterinarian.
 These can help restore balance to the digestive system and relieve your cat’s diarrhea.